otrenav/audio-cross-correlation/README.md

     This command will create a graph that shows the correlation analysis (it will be stored in the "results" directory and will print the correlation data to the terminal.

+---

+> "The best ideas are common property."
+>
+> —Seneca